ChuyingHe/ChuyingHe.github.io/docs/architect/complete_guide/memi-5.md

 E.g.: for a web API-based application, the load will usually be defined as how many concurrent requests are going to be received by the system without crashing.

 !!! tip "Load VS Throughput"
-    For example, the performance requirement can dictate **throughput** of 100requests/s, but the system should be able to handle 500 concurrent requests without crashing, even if those requests will take more than a second to complete.
+    For example, the performance requirement can dictate **throughput** of 100requests/s, but the system should be able to handle 500 concurrent requests without crashing _--> even if those requests will take more than a second to complete._

-This definition is important since the worst thing that can happen to a system is to crash under heavy load.
-Users can tolerate a slowdown when there is a load, but they won't like it if the system will crash and burn.
-Example:
+This definition is important, because the worst thing that can happen to a system is to crash under heavy load.
+.
 !!! note "Example"
     for an e-commerce website, the regular load might be up to 200 concurrent requests, but on Black Friday, we are looking at more than 2000 concurrent requests.
 In that case, Load = 2000

 ### 3. Data volume
-This requirement defines how much data in gigabytes or terabytes our system will accumulate over time.
+This requirement defines how much data in gigabytes or terabytes our system will _accumulate over tim_e.
 It's important for helping us to decide:

 - what kind of database? since not all databases can handle large quantities of data equally.
 - what type of queries? because a query in a table of 100,000 rows will be completely different from a query in a table of 100 million rows.